Grounding for Stress Relief

 How to Practice Grounding

-For this exercise, find an object around you that you can hold in your hands and observe.
+Find an object around you that you can hold in your hands.
 It’s best to find something small enough to pick up, so you can examine it closely.

 What color or colors does it have?
 Is it angular?
 Smooth?
 Can you see through it?
 How large or small is it?